koendewit/django-direct-cloud-upload/README.md

 Works with Internet Explorer 11, Google Chrome, Mozilla Firefox and Apple Safari.

 After submitting a form containing this widget, the value of the widget will be the path of the file in the cloud bucket, not the file itself.
-Therefore, you cannot use this widget for a `django.db.models.FileField` or `django.forms.FileField`.
+Therefore, you cannot use this widget for a `FileField`.
 Use a `django.db.models.TextField` (for models) or `django.forms.CharField` (for forms) instead.

 ## Installation and setup